 The Talend Aggregate Sorted row or tAggregateSortedRow field is the same as the tAggreagteRow.
 However, it performs Aggregations on sorted data and returns the output.
-We can use this Talend Aggregate Sorted Row field if we know that the source sorted.
+We can use this Talend Aggregate Sorted Row field if we know that the source is sorted.
 Because Talend tAggregateSortedRow does not maintain any buffer, it is faster than the tAggreateRow.

 In this Talend Aggregate sorted row example, we used the same Customer table that we used in the Aggregate row example.
 The below screenshot shows the data inside that table.